 Comprehensive income or loss consists of net income and additional minimum pension liability adjustments.
-There were no differences between net income (loss) and comprehensive income (loss) during each of the twelve weeks ended January 20, 2023, or January 21, 2022.
+There were no differences between net income and comprehensive income during each of the twelve weeks ended January 26, 2024 and January 20, 2023.

 Customer Concentration > 20% of AR or >10% of Sales